CDC report shows long COVID contributed to 3,500+ deaths - NewsBreak

 CDC report shows long COVID contributed to 3,500+ deaths

-Experts said the disease is a series of ongoing symptoms that can last for weeks, months, and even years after recovering from an initial COVID-19 infection.
+Experts say the disease is a series of ongoing symptoms that can last for weeks, months and even years after recovering from an initial COVID-19 infection.

 But researchers believe this number is likely an undercount of the true toll of this disease because clinical guidance on long COVID and how to identify it has evolved over time for doctors.